chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha.rst

 .. image:: ../../images/chef_server_ha.png

 Front-end machines handle requests to the |api chef server| and access to the web user interface.
-Front-end machines should be load balanced.
+Front-end machines should be load balanced and scaled horizontally by increasing the number of servers available to handle requests.

 Back-end machines handle data storage and retrieval, messaging and routing, analytics processing, and search.
 Back-end machines should be configured for failover using block level replication.